Amira Malik

 The AIAA DBF is an annual collegiate drone competition.
 This year we earned 6th out of 101 teams.

-The 2019 MIT DBF plane dropping payloads
+MIT’s 2019 DBF plane dropping payloads

 7th out of 104 teams